oras-project/oras/docs/proposals/error-handling-guideline.md

 $ oras cp
 Error: "oras copy" requires exactly 2 arguments.
 Usage: oras copy [flags] <from>{:<tag>|@<digest>} <to>[:<tag>[,<tag>][...]]
-Copy artifacts from one target to another.
+You need to specify two arguments as source and destination respectively.
 Run "oras copy -h" for more options and examples
 ```

 #### Example 2: when reference does not match with the expected format